andismith/grunt-responsive-images/README.md

     If the requested size is larger than the source image should the image be upscaled?

+  * **sharpen**<br />
+    *Type:* `Object`<br />
+    *Default:* `null`<br />
+    *Version:* 0.1.7 and above

+    Sharpen allows you to pass an object with 'sigma' and 'radius' options.
+The most important factor is the sigma.
+As it is the real control of the sharpening operation.
+Sigma can be any floating point value from  .1  for practically no sharpening to 3 or more for sever sharpening.
+0.5 to 1.0 work well.
+Radius is the limit of the effect as is the threshold.
+Radius is only in integer units as that is the way the algorithm works, the larger it is the slower it is.
+But it should be at a minimum 1 or better still 2 times the sigma.
+For example:

+        sharpen: {
+            sigma: 1,
+            radius: 2
+        }

   * **filter**<br />
     *Type:* `String`<br />
     *Default:* Either `Mitchell` if the image is being enlarged, or supports a palette or matte channel.
 Otherwise `Lanczos.`<br />